OlliMeeco/meecodocs/guides/card-and-slots.md

 One of the core features of the Meeco platform is data encryption.
 User data stored in the Meeco Vault is encrypted in such a way that no one - including Meeco - can decrypt and read it other than the user.

-If we want to store data in a card, we have to encrypt it, or the Vault will refuse to store unencrypted data and return an error.
+If we want to store data in an Item, we have to encrypt it, or the Vault will refuse to store unencrypted data and return an error.

 To get familiar with the kinds of cryptographic key the Meeco platform uses please follow the "Setting Up Access to the Vault and Keystore".
 That will introduce you to the Cryppo library that we use to make encryption, decryption and serialization simpler in the context of the Meeco Service.